tjfulle/felab/_sources/tutorials/heat1.txt

 How does it work?
 -----------------

-The complete code can be found in the files ``examples/heat1.py`` and ``examples/Heat1.ipynb``.
+The complete code can be found in the files ``pyfem2/tutorials/Heat1.py``.
 We now examine the preceding program in detail.

 The first lines of the program,